This post is about all the great events and activities in New Orleans during the holiday season.

 The main attraction is their lighting displays, many of which are designed to look just like some of the most popular animals at the zoo, including alligators, elephants, tigers, and more.

 Aside from the holiday lights, there are also several fun activities such as photos with Santa Claus, creating your own lighting display, and riding the carousel or train.

 - Tickets: $18 at the gate | $15 online

 - Kids 2 and under get in for free.

 - Learn more about Zoo Lights.

-New Orleans has countless holiday activities, winter festivals, special events and they are suitable for people of all ages.
+New Orleans has countless holiday activities, winter festivals, and special events and they are suitable for people of all ages.

 Some are especially good for children, like Teddy Bear Teas.

 We list these very kid-friendly activities toward the end of this section.
 Click here to jump down in the post.

 Jackson Square Caroling